 Note:

-- In the Special Event Permit Manager under the Information panel, scroll down and click Send Approval.
+- In the Special Event Permit Manager in the Information panel, scroll to the Actions section and click Send Approval.

 Monitor permit applications

 Many organizations are seeing a growing number of events in their community.
-As a result, special event coordinators and event executives need to monitor the status of the event permit process and understand which events are occurring throughout the community.
+Carefully monitoring the event permitting process can help special event coordinators and event executives better understand and track the events that occur throughout their community.

 - In a browser, browse to the Special Event Permit Dashboard app.